A topic from the subject of Environmental Chemistry in Chemistry.

 1. Add activated carbon to the filtered water (e.g., 1 gram per liter of water).

-2. Stir the mixture for 30 minutes.
+2. Stir the mixture thoroughly for at least 30 minutes.

 3. Filter the mixture again to remove the activated carbon.